boldreports/bold-reports-kubernetes/upgrade/upgrade.md

     </tr>
 </table>

-If you are upgrading the bold reports application from v5.3 or below, then you need to enable puppeteer.Please refer [this](/docs/enable-puppeteer-when-upgrading-lower-version-to-v5.4.20.md) documentation for enabling puppeteer.
+If you are upgrading the bold reports application from v5.3 or below, then you need to enable puppeteer.
+Please refer [this](/docs/enable-puppeteer-when-upgrading-lower-version-to-v5.4.20.md) documentation for enabling puppeteer.